barttermorshuizen/awesomeposter/docs/architecture/flex-agents-server/512-reference-facet-catalog.md

 * Surface a badge showing unresolved feedback counts and preview the latest open message inline.
 * Launch a lightweight composer that is pre-filled with the facet key and pointer for the targeted field.
-* Append structured entries (message, severity, path, timestamp) via the existing facet mutation pipeline with no bespoke wiring inside generic widgets.
+* Add structured entries (message, severity, path, timestamp) via the existing facet mutation pipeline with no bespoke wiring inside generic widgets, and update existing entries in place when marking them addressed.

 Removing the facet from the contract immediately disables the decorator, keeping the UI purely driven by facet metadata.
 Understood — keeping post\_copy as a single, minimal text field makes it clean and consistent with how you simplified strategic\_rationale.